Ventero/kongregate-userscripts/README.md

 as well, so it's probably best to download them from there.
 For a more detailed description of the scripts and how to use them, see their respective page on userscripts.org

+Most of the scripts are licensed under the MIT/X11 license (see LICENSE.mit), with the exception of the Game Comment Enhancer, which is in the public domain.

 List of Scripts
 ---------------